kapistelijaKrisu/FullstackForum/plan.md

 priority before submit
--figure out the need of error middleware

-optional before submit
+-docs

+after summer

+priority
--cleaner validator, controller functions are too long -postcount to category
+-cleaner validator, controller functions are too long -postcount,name..other details to category
 -paging
--order categories alphabetically
 -delete posts (comments with them as well)
 -edit category/forumposts/comments

-after summer
--convert viewed posttime to local time
--find nicer form components to make validation more clear and simpler -lock posts if mod rights
+-lock posts if mod rights
--tests
+-abstract components that look alike (linkcomponents, redirecting wrapper) -insert pictures, gifs to comments
+-tests, proptypes
 -lint
+-mobile view

+optional
+-have categories visible/writable only for mods -convert viewed posttime to local time
--category page of undefined to throw error and add other info of category to category page -abstract components that look alike (links, redirecting components) -likes, view count maybe
+-find nicer form components to make validation more clear and simpler -category page of undefined to throw error and add other info of category to category page -likes, view count
+-sort by views/popularity
+-improve personal page
--notifying of receiving a comment into one of the posted posts -mobile view
+-notifying of receiving a comment into one of the posted posts